-- Musculoskeletal pain: Paracetamol or NSAIDs for ≤10 days; - Systemic disease: treatment depends on the organs involved and the severity of the lesions; acute salivary gland inflammation → NSAID for several days; inflammation of> 5 joints and diffuse annular erythema → hydroxychloroquine and GCS; involvement of other organs → use glucocorticoids, immunosuppressants and biological drugs; - Secondary Sjögren's syndrome: treating the underlying disease.
+- Musculoskeletal pain: Paracetamol or NSAIDs for ≤10 days; - Systemic disease: treatment depends on the organs involved and the severity of the lesions; acute salivary gland inflammation → NSAID for several days; inflammation of> 5 joints and diffuse annular erythema → hydroxychloroquine and GCS. - Secondary Sjögren's syndrome: treat the underlying disease.

 - A 65-year-old patient was admitted for rheumatological diagnostics.
-In the history of skin erythema spots on the skin, first on the lower and upper limbs, and then on the abdomen, lasting since 09.2018, she used topical and oral GCs - no improvement, cefuroxime - no improvement, clobetasol - short-term improvement.
+Medical history: erythema spots on the skin, first on the lower and upper limbs, and then on the abdomen; topical and oral GCs no improvement, cefuroxime no improvement, clobetasol short-term improvement.
 Hospitalized in the Department of Dermatology, where a biopsy of the changed skin was taken hypergic purpura was diagnosed. - On admission, the patient complained about eyes and mouth dryness.
 Good general condition, spots on the skin of lower and upper limbs and abdomen.
-Schirmer's test positive both in left and right eye. - Chest X-ray and abdominal ultrasound no significant abnormalities.
+Schirmer's test positive (<=5mm) both in left and right eye. - Chest X-ray and abdominal ultrasound no significant abnormalities.

-- In laboratory tests: accelerated ESR (53mm/1h), normal CRP, positive RF factor, positive antybody titre: ANA, SS-A/Ro, SS-B/La; negative antibody titer: CCP, dsDNA, Sm, cardiolipin, beta-2-glycoprotein I, lupus anticoagulant, RNP, p-ANCA, c-ANCA; increased concentration of IgG and IgA. - During the stay, the patient was consulted by ophthalmologist in order to qualify for the treatment, and a biopsy of the lower lip salivary gland was planned.
+- In laboratory tests: accelerated ESR (53mm/1h), normal CRP, positive RF factor, positive antybody titre: ANA, SS-A/Ro, SS-B/La; negative antibody titre: CCP, dsDNA, Sm, cardiolipin, beta-2-glycoprotein I, lupus anticoagulant, RNP, p-ANCA, c-ANCA; increased concentration of IgG and IgA. - During the stay, the patient was consulted by ophthalmologist in order to qualify for the treatment, and a biopsy of the lower lip salivary gland was planned.
 Sjogren's syndrome was diagnosed.
-Periodic monitoring at the Rheumatology Clinic and introduction of hydroxychloroquine treatment was recommended.
-The patient was discharged home in good general condition.
+Introduction of hydroxychloroquine treatment was recommended after an ophthalmological consultation.